 - Strings are the common denominator of a lot of APIs (input fields, local storage values,

 responseText, etc.) and it can be tempting to only work with strings.

 Use strings for textual data.
 When representing complex data, parse strings, and use the appropriate abstraction.

 A Symbol is a unique and immutable primitive value and may be used as the key of an Object property (see below).
 In some programming languages, Symbols are called "atoms".

 In computer science, an object is a value in memory which is possibly referenced by an identifier.

-Associates a key with a value and has the following attributes:
+Data properties associate a key with a value.
+It can be described by the following attributes: